Side hustles are a great way to supplement your income or possibly start a new career.

-I have boards for printables for all different events like Christmas, Halloween, Fourth of July, Mother’s Day and I just keep seeing all of these different ideas and pinning them throughout the year.
-That approach helps me think of new things to make and I don’t stress about having to be creative or come up with something genius!
+I have boards for printables for all different events like Christmas, Halloween, Fourth of July, and Mother’s Day, and I just keep seeing all of these different ideas and pinning them throughout the year.
+That approach helps me think of new things to make, and I don’t stress about having to be creative or come up with something genius!

 Are there any costs involved?

 You can get started with this side job for almost nothing.
 It costs 20 cents to list your first product on Etsy, and you can find free fonts, graphics, and design tools to make the printable.
 That’s what I love about selling things on Etsy because it’s super inexpensive and there are no monthly fees like with other platforms such as Shopify.
 It felt low risk to get started.